 How To Make Clothes Last Longer – An Ultimate Guide

 Before we start I do have to say – you are never going to get clothes that last forever.
 If you wear clothes, they do go through wear and tear everyday.
+Certain materials such as viscose and wool do need special care and attention to keep looking fresher for longer.
 But by implementing some of the following tips and strategies, you can have clothes that last for years before they need replacing.
 I still have clothes in my wardrobe and drawers that I have worn for the last 10 years, and I like to think that some of the following rules have helped me to achieve that!

 A frightening statistic is that the average lifetime of a piece of clothing in the western world is just over 2 years.
 Over a third of people plan to wear a piece of clothing over 30 times, but 40% of people admit to throwing items away after 10 wears or less.
 Usually, people throw away items because they are faded, grey, or due to damage or loss of shape.